xcodebuild/overdom/packages/resee/README.md

 See [Virtual DOM is pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead), and `Svelte` is cool but another language.

-So I want to write `JSX/TSX` without virtual-dom or too many build tools.
+So I want to just write `JavaScript & TypeScript` without virtual-dom.

 ### Status